Join Anna Maria’s

 Wet the overlapping part with the egg white and press on the edges to stick them together.

-In a saucepan, bring the oil to frying temperature.
-Fry the cannoli until golden brown a few at a time.
+Bring the oil to frying temperature in a saucepan.
+Fry the cannoli a few at a time until golden brown.

-Remove from the pan and transfer on paper towels on a large plate to drain the excess oil briefly.
+Remove them from the pan and briefly transfer them onto paper towels on a large plate to drain the excess oil.